 - Infant after birth

 Mild anemia may have no symptoms.
-Symptoms of moderate or severe anemia may include:
+Moderate or severe anemia may cause:

 - Fast heart rate